.NET 8.0 Development Container - Docker Setup & Usage Guide

 create_worker.sh |

-Background Service | long running tasks, optional scheduled tasks (needs library) |
+Background Service | long-running tasks, optional scheduled tasks (needs library) |

 create_classlib.sh |